mrkthmpsn/mrkthmpsn.github.io/app/analytics-library/analytics-library.md

 ## Summary

-An interface for a 'library' of documents, generally PDFs of football analytics research papers.
+I created an interface for a 'library' of documents, generally PDFs of football analytics research papers.

-The collection was something I'd been collecting already, in a Microsoft OneDrive folder, but I wanted to be able to search the documents easier.
-The idea of categorising the contents in a Django database came first, and then - when ChatGPT launched - creating a front-end interface.

-PDFs can be read, accessed from the OneDrive folder, and saved alongside the relevant info for the PostgreSQL database.
+The library also features a Django ORM-managed database component, and saves to and draws files from a Microsoft OneDrive folder.
+The project was also as a personal 'first try' for both ChatGPT as a coding tool, and React.
 The project runs locally, started by a bash script saved to my desktop - something I'd like to change to make it easier to use and possible to use across devices.

 ## Learnings

 **Introduction to React**

 To be honest, this was throwing myself in at the deep-ish end of the pool.
 This work introduced my to concepts like components, dealing with state, and React hooks, all of which I understand much better now than when this was first being cobbled together.

 **Using ChatGPT**

 Using ChatGPT (GPT3.5 at the time) was an interesting experience.
 There was a marked difference between how accurate its code was when dealing with general Django or React matters and with some more specific packages I wanted to try, such as connecting the project with the OneDrive folder the files are stored in.

 Over time - partly with the help of this project - I think I've developed a sense of how to check whether ChatGPT is sure on what it's saying.
 Often that involves switching to asking a general question, or asking it a repeat of a previous question phrased slightly differently.